Fort Lauderdale Car Accident Lawyer

 Each accident is different, which means extent of injuries suffered is only one critical element of the case.
 Still it is very common that the cost for treatment of injuries exceeds the amount covered by personal injury protection (PIP) insurance.
 That means the case has to be further negotiated or possibly litigated.

-Some injuries for which we may collect additional compensation are:
+Some injuries for which a car accident attorney in the Fort Lauderdale area may help you collect additional compensation are:

 - Burns and scars